Safety Guide

 How to protect yourself:

-• Use low-sulfur fuel when possible.
+• Use low-sulfur fuel where appropriate

-• Install and maintain a garage exhaust removal system.
+• Install and maintain a garage exhaust removal system

-• Limit engine run time inside enclosed garages.
+• Limit engine run time inside enclosed garages

 Symptoms of exposure include: